Meet our instructors

 Lynne joined the organizational development consulting team at Professional and Organizational Development with over 25 years of experience.
 She is described as spontaneous, humorous, inclusive, and the very definition of high energy.
 These traits help her create a safe and entertaining learning environment where participants are challenged to stretch beyond their comfort zones to explore their potential and maximize their performance.

 Currently Lynne’s work focuses on leadership development, change mastery, talent management, coaching, continuous learning environments, team building, and employee engagement.
-She holds an M.S. in managing for organizational effectiveness from Marymount University and is certified in the use of the Myers-Briggs Type Indicator (MBTI), the Personal Insights Profiles (DiSC and PIAV), the Managerial Assessment of Proficiencies (MAP), Core Strengths (SDI), and Emotional Intelligence (EQ-i).
+She holds an M.S. in managing for organizational effectiveness from Marymount University and is Certified Professional Coach (CPC) and is certified in the use of the Myers-Briggs Type Indicator (MBTI), the Personal Insights Profiles (DiSC and PIAV), the Managerial Assessment of Proficiencies (MAP), Core Strengths (SDI), and Emotional Intelligence (EQ-i).

 View a detailed consultant profile on Lynne Lazaroff.